ferd78/matrix-vector-mult-benchmark/README.md

 # Run

-In order to run the program for main_test.c, you will need to do the following.command
+In order to run the program for main_test.c, you will need to do the following command:

 ```
 make
 ```

-After make has been typed, type the next command
+After make has been typed in the terminal, type the next command

 ```
 ./main.out
 ```

-the results would be as followed (In this case, the value of the matrix inside is being generated randomly from the value 0 to 15)
+the results would be as followed (In this case, the value of the matrix inside is being generated randomly from the value 0 to 15

 ```
 Matrix = [